Billy Idol interviewed about his 1993 “Cyberpunk” album

 Was there anything in particular that influenced you to start using more electronics in your music?

-Billy Idol: I still really wanted the DIY think, and I wanted to start to command the recording process.
+Billy Idol: I still really wanted the DIY thing, and I wanted to start to command the recording process.
 I was tired of being someone who had to go through a producer and an engineer and their interpretations.
 I wanted to be right in the action, and I just needed a little help to do it.
 Robin Hancock, my producer, really helped.
-With today’s computers you can really capture the personalities of the people playing the instruments, or playing the computers for that matter.
+With today’s computers, you can really capture the personalities of the people playing the instruments, or playing the computers for that matter.

 Mark Younger-Smith (my guitar player), Robin and myself were the core of the project, but we also used my drummer Tal Bergman on a few tracks and my bassist Larry Seymour on one track and Living Colour’s Doug Wimbash on quite a few tracks.
 Computers have become more human as they work with you.
 You hear a real band on CYBERPUNK.
 Through the computer, you’re listening to a live, little garage band flailing away.
 And it was done in my house.
 No money wasted at the big studios.
 DIY.
 Punk rock.
 Cyberpunk.